sharedferret/Sparkle-Turntable-Bot/README.md

 These commands can only be performed by admins of the bot.

-* .a
-* awesome - Tells the bot to awesome the current song.
+* .a - Tells the bot to awesome the current song.

-* .l
-* lame - Tells the bot to lame the current song.
+* .l - Tells the bot to lame the current song.

 * pulldj - Pulls a DJ off stage after their song.

 * pullcurrent - Pulls the current DJ off stage during their song.

-* Meow, step up - The bot steps up to DJ.
+* meow, step up - The bot steps up to DJ.

-* Meow, step down - The bot steps down from the decks.
+* meow, step down - The bot steps down from the decks.

-* Meow, shut down - The bot shuts down, terminating the process.
+* meow, shut down - The bot shuts down, terminating the process.

+* meow, restart - If running through the .sh script, the bot will restart.
+Otherwise, the bot will shut down.

 ## TCP Commands